Landlord Software UK: The Complete Guide for 2026

 Feature LandlordOS Spreadsheets Letting agent Other software

-Monthly cost Free - £15 Free 8-12% of rent £5-£30
+Monthly cost Free (Early Access) Free 8-12% of rent £5-£30

 Compliance reminders Automatic Manual Varies Some

-MTD submissions Built-in No No Rarely
+MTD submissions Built in (approval pending) No No Some

 AI document processing Yes No No Rarely